Anatoly Dyatlov: After the accident

-He was admitted to Pripyat Hospital where he initially refused treatment, saying he just needed to sleep.
+Dyatlov was admitted to Pripyat Hospital where he initially refused treatment, saying he just needed to sleep.
 He was quickly transferred to Moscow Hospital 6.
 By 28 April, the symptoms of radiation sickness had mostly abated.
 During his stay, he discussed possible causes of the accident with Akimov and Toptunov, but they were mystified as to the causes.
 Dyatlov's condition began to worsen due to the delayed effects of his radiation exposure.
 He recovered thanks to hospital care, surviving what is often a lethal radiation dose.

 Together with Nikolai Fomin and Viktor Bryukhanov, Dyatlov was criminally charged for failure to follow safety regulations.
 The trial began on 6 July 1987 at the Palace of Culture in the town of Chernobyl.
 Only people invited by the state were allowed to witness the proceedings.
 There were six defendants; Bryukhanov, Fomin, Dyatlov, station shift supervisor Boris Rogozhkin, reactor division chief Alexander Kovalenko, and inspector Yuri Laushkin.
 Among the defendants, only Dyatlov remained combative, saying that the operators were not responsible for the accident.

 Dyatlov claimed that he was not present when the reactor stalled or when the power level was increased, but this was contradicted by several witnesses.
 The design flaws in the reactor were not considered by the court, and any expert witnesses involved in the design were keen to avoid blame.
 All six were found guilty and Dyatlov was given the maximum sentence of ten years.

-From prison, he wrote letters trying to explain RBMK reactor flaws he had discovered, as well as to restore his and the other operators' reputations.
+From prison, Dyatlov wrote letters trying to explain RBMK reactor flaws he had discovered, as well as to restore his and the other operators' reputations.
 He wrote a letter to the family of Toptunov, relating how he had tried to restore coolant to the reactor.
 He was granted amnesty in late 1990 due to his worsening health from radiation exposure.

-He wrote a paper published in Nuclear Engineering International in 1991 and a book in which he claimed that poor plant design, rather than plant personnel, was primarily responsible for the accident.
+Dyatlov wrote a paper published in Nuclear Engineering International in 1991 and a book in which he claimed that poor plant design, rather than plant personnel, was primarily responsible for the accident.

-This program had to be executed, that was a demand of regulations and the project design documents...
-The accident was caused by completely inappropriate characteristics of the reactor, which weren't clear enough at that time. ...
+This program had to be executed; that was a demand of regulations and the project design documents[...]
+The accident was caused by completely inappropriate characteristics of the reactor which weren't clear enough at that time[...]
 They blamed us that we had violated the regulations by increasing the reactor power after power loss.
 There was no violation.
-Everything had been done according to the regulation demands... the reactor protection system designed to stop the fission in an emergency situation... played the role of the atomic bomb detonator.
+Everything had been done according to the regulation demands[...] the reactor protection system designed to stop the fission in an emergency situation[...] played the role of[...] atomic bomb detonator.